NixOS/rfcs/rfcs/0017-intensional-store.md

 - confidence around hash collision attacks
 - confidence around writers corrupting paths without detection

-The installation step only involves moving a proposed path from `.prepare` to `.stage`, so no further communcation is necessary with the Store daemon.
+The installation step only involves moving a proposed path from `.prepare` to `.stage`, so no further communication is necessary with the Store daemon.

 For single-user installs, the Store can trivially be maintained by the Nix tools, and converting to multi-user is only a matter of changing the permissions.